asrashley/ieee-802-11-timeline/README.md

-Unless you are a member of the IEEE 802.11 executive, this is probably not the git repository you are looking for.
+Unless you are a member of the IEEE 802.11 executive, this is not the git repository you are looking for.

 The application is based upon the model, view, controller paradigm.
-It uses databases to hold information on the IEEE 802.11 projects and ballots, scripts to control the “business logic” of viewing and modifying this data, and HTML templates that render the data that you see in your web browser.
+It uses databases to hold information on the IEEE 802.11 projects, ballots and meeting reports.
+Scripts are used to control the “business logic” of viewing and modifying this data, and HTML templates that render the data that you see in your web browser.

 The main advantage of this approach is that it allows changes to the visual appearance without requiring any change to the data or control logic.